tatecarson/waters-sonic-signatures/slides.md

 **Tate Carson**, **Dakota State University**

 <!--
-Andrei Tarkovsky's films frequently employ water as a powerful sonic and visual element, evoking profound ecological and emotional resonance.
-This project applies computational and qualitative analysis to explore how water's sounds in *Solaris*, *Stalker*, and *Nostalghia* shape narrative ecological consciousness.
+When we watch Tarkovsky's films, water isn't just a background element—it speaks to us through both sound and image, creating what I believe is a profound ecological awareness.
+In my research, I've combined computational methods with qualitative analysis to explore how the sounds of water specifically in Solaris, Stalker, and Nostalghia contribute to this environmental consciousness.
 -->